ge-high-assurance/VERDICT/docs/README.md

 Note that installing our VERDICT plugin in OSATE will automatically install the AGREE feature as well since we include the AGREE feature in our VERDICT update site and VERDICT needs part of AGREE too.
+AGREE is short for "Assume-Guarantee REasoning Environment" and can be found at <https://github.com/loonwerks/AGREE> although we bundle an older AGREE version (2.5.2) since newer AGREE versions don't work in OSATE 2.7.1.

 ## 2. Install the VERDICT back-end tool chain

 We support two ways to run the VERDICT back-end programs: Docker image and native binaries.
 Users may choose whichever approach they prefer.
-The native binaries work only on up to date Mac (Catalina 10.15) and Ubuntu (20.04) distributions.
-The Docker image works on any other platform which can run Docker.
+The native binaries work only on current OS X (Catalina 10.15) and Ubuntu (Focal 20.04) distributions.
+The Docker image works on any platform which can run Docker.

 ### a.
 Run the back-end tool chain via Docker